Home to School Transport Policy (0 to 25 Year Olds)

 In situations of joint parental custody, the home address would normally be that at which the parent/carer, in receipt of the child benefit for that pupil, resides.
 If child benefit is not received then the address at which the child is registered with a GP will be used.
 If this is not conclusive then we will use the address the child spends the greater proportion of the school week.

-10.2 Educational placement for students with SEND
+10.2 Educational placement for pupils/students with an EHCP

-10.3 Change of address and emergency contact details
+10.4 Change of address and emergency contact details

 Parents have an obligation to notify the council when they move house.

-10.4 Inaccurate Applications
+10.5 Inaccurate Applications

 The Council reserves the right to reclaim the cost of any transport provided, if it is found that any incorrect information has been submitted in order to gain travel assistance.

-10.5 Students living outside of Buckinghamshire
+10.6 Students living outside of Buckinghamshire

 Students who live outside of Buckinghamshire attending a school in Buckinghamshire should apply to their own Local Authority for assistance with transport.

-10.6 Grounds of religion or belief
+10.7 Grounds of religion or belief

 There is no eligibility for transport assistance for pupils on the grounds of religion or belief, except in relation to low income families (see section 3.5).

-10.7 Transport during the school / college day
+10.8 Transport during the school / college day

 Transport is only provided Monday to Friday.
-The only exception to this may be instances where weekend travel is required for students who are boarders at residential schools.
+The only exception to this may be instances where weekend travel is required for pupils/students who are boarders at residential schools.
 Transport is provided at the start and end of the normal school or college day.
 Transport will not be provided for journeys made during the school/college day.

 Travel assistance will not be provided outside of the pre-agreed timetable.
 Examples of circumstances where travel assistance will not be provided are: